-Click the ▶ arrow to the left of each cue point to jump to it (REL and INT modes only).
-You can also jump to cue points using shortcuts: 1 through 5 for the cue points on the Left Deck, and 6 through 0 for the Right Deck cue points.
+Click the arrow to the left of each cue point to jump to it (REL and INT mode only).
+You can also jump to cue points using keyboard shortcuts - 1 through 5 for the cue points on the Left Deck, and 6 through 0 for the Right Deck cue points.